 Most of these sports have teams divided into both age and gender (e.g., Grade 7/8 Boys team and Girls team, Grade 8/9 Boys team and Girls team).
 Practices can run any day of the week.
 Most of our games fall on Tuesdays and Thursdays, with some play-offs and tournaments falling on weekends.
 Games are played either “at home” or at “away” schools or other sites.

 All Junior High students are invited to participate in each and every sport that is of interest to them.
 There are no try-outs or cuts to make; our program is based primarily on participation.
 Winning is nice, of course, but secondary.
 This is not just our approach, but that of the other schools against which we compete.
 The league is established upon the fact that all of this is meant for fun and participation for the students.

 All of the sports require a nominal fee to be paid to the school by each participating student to cover our league fees, which in turn cover rental costs, referee costs, coaches’ honoraria, medals and banners, whatever is needed to make the particular sport run.
 Some of the sports also require a team uniform, which the students purchase from the school and can then use for all their years of CWS team play.

 Our coaches are drawn from a variety of sources: school staff, parents, alumni, and sometimes members from outside of our community (e.g., University Phys.
 Ed. students).
 They are much appreciated for their time and efforts in carrying a team along a season; they are also rare and hard to come by.
-If you or you know of anyone who could help out with coaching, please contact the school or our Athletics Co-Directors, Dean Carter and Jack Searchfield.
+If you or you know of anyone who could help out with coaching, please contact the school or our Athletic Directors, Jack Searchfield.